Needs-based special allowance

 Needs-based special allowance is financial aid granted to a student for obtaining an education on the basis of the conditions set out in this document and the financial situation of the person, if the student's application for needs-based study allowance has been declined.

-The due date for applying for needs-based special allowance for the spring semester of the 2021/2022 academic year is 19 February 2022
+The due date for applying for needs-based special allowance for the autumn semester of the 2022/2023 academic year is 19 September 2022.

 The amount of needs-based special allowance is 135 EUR per month